 That said, The Near Future Report is legit.
 So as long as you’re aware of the risks and don’t rush into this expecting to get rich quick, it could be worth checking out.

 The Near Future Report is an investment advisory service developed by Jeff Brown of Brownstone Research.
 The service costs $199 to join and the main benefit is getting access to Jeff’s monthly newsletter, where he shares his tech investing strategy and stock picks with subscribers.

-For the most part, Jeff focusses on big tech trends that are already here and that he says are set to grow.
-Instead of recommending risky startups or unproven “pipe dreams,” he focusses his attention on real companies that he believes have great long term growth potential.
+For the most part, Jeff focuses on big tech trends that are already here and that he says are set to grow.
+Instead of recommending risky startups or unproven “pipe dreams,” he focuses his attention on real companies that he believes have great long-term growth potential.

 He says these are reliable “sleep well at night” picks that have the potential for double-digit returns.
-And the reason he's uniquely qualified to share such great insight is because he has over 25 years experience in the tech space.
+And the reason he’s uniquely qualified to share such great insight is that he has over 25 years of experience in the tech space.